jonathandroth/jonathandroth.github.io/_pages/papers.md

 **Efficient Estimation for Staggered Rollout Designs** (with Pedro Sant'Anna).
-2022.
+2023.
 *Revision requested, Journal of Political Economy Microeconomics*
 <br/>
 <small>[ <a href="#/" onclick="visib('staggeredefficient')">Abstract</a> | [Draft][staggeredefficient-arxiv] | [R package][staggeredefficient-package] | [Stata package][staggeredefficient-stata-package] ]</small>

 <div id="staggeredefficient" style="display: none; text-align: justify; line-height: 1.2" ><small>
-This paper studies efficient estimation of causal effects when treatment is (quasi-) randomly rolled out to units at different points in time.
-We solve for the most efficient estimator in a class of estimators that nests two-way fixed effects models and other popular generalized difference-in-differences methods.
+This paper studies efficient estimation of causal effects in settings where there is staggered treatment adoption and the timing of treatment is as good as randomly assigned.
+We derive the most efficient estimator in a class of estimators that nests several popular generalized difference-in-differences methods.
 A feasible plug-in version of the efficient estimator is asymptotically unbiased with efficiency (weakly) dominating that of existing approaches.
-We provide both t-based and permutation-test based methods for inference.
-We illustrate the performance of the plug-in efficient estimator in simulations and in an application to Wood et al (2020)'s study of the staggered rollout of a procedural justice training program for police officers.
-We find that confidence intervals based on the plug-in efficient estimator have good coverage and can be as much as eight times shorter than confidence intervals based on existing state-of-the-art methods.
-As an empirical contribution of independent interest, our application provides the most precise estimates to date on the effectiveness of procedural justice training programs for police officers.
+We provide both t-based and permutation-test-based methods for inference.
+In an application to a training program for police officers, confidence intervals for the proposed estimator are as much as 8 times shorter than for existing approaches.
 </small><br><br/></div>

 [staggeredefficient-arxiv]: https://arxiv.org/pdf/2102.01291.pdf